 - The water map

-I will go over each in detail below.
+I’ll go over each in detail below.

 Hiring a Professional Designer vs. DIY